Agenda - Monday, April 5

 Veronica Weser, Associate Research Scientist

-Elisa Beth McNeill, PhD, CHES, Clinical Professor
+Elisa Beth McNeill, PhD, CHES, Instructional Professor of Public Health

 Meagan Shipley, PhD, Clinical Associate Professor